Country action

 EU ETS Directive

-The EU ETS originally covered all international flights to and from the EEA.
-However, to allow the continuation of developing a global approach to limiting emissions from international aviation through ICAO, the EU “stopped the clock” in April 2013, limiting EU ETS coverage to flights taking off and landing within the EEA (European Parliament and Council, 2013).
 The EU ETS was revised in 2021 and 2022.
-During the last revision round, the EU ETS was expanded to cover flights between the EEA and the EU’s outermost regions (e.g. Guadeloupe, Canary Islands, Madeira), unless these flights connect to the Member State to which the outermost region belongs (European Commission & European Parliament, 2023a).
+During the last revision, the EU ETS was expanded to cover flights between the EEA and the EU’s outermost regions (e.g. Guadeloupe, Canary Islands, Madeira), unless these flights connect to the Member State to which the outermost region belongs (European Commission and European Parliament, 2023a).
 This means that a flight from Tenerife to Madrid is not covered by the EU ETS, but a flight from Tenerife to Paris is.

 MRV of non-CO2 GHG forcers from aviation

 The EU ETS agreement adopted in 2022 specified that the non-CO2 MRV requirement would apply to all flights arriving at and departing from the EEA.
 However, the Commission later decided that only flights within the EEA and to the United Kingdom and Switzerland would be covered in the first two years (T&E, 2024).
-This means that only one-third of Europe’s non-CO2 aviation impact falls within the MRV framework’s scope.
+This means that only a third of Europe’s non-CO2 aviation impact falls within the MRV framework’s scope.

 Kerosene tax